 ARLINGTON, Texas — In the heart of Dallas-Fort Worth, a…

-ARLINGTON, Texas — Besides a Family Dollar store, the shopping center across the street from the Hillcrest Church of Christ features a Latino market called Supermercado El Rancho.
+ARLINGTON, Texas — A Latino grocery store called Supermercado El Rancho (“The Ranch Supermarket”) anchors the shopping center across the street from the Hillcrest Church of Christ.

 Those with dirty clothes can’t miss the nearby lavandería (“laundromat”).

 Five years ago, Arlington’s burgeoning Hispanic population inspired Great Cities Missions — best known for training and recruiting missionaries for Latin America — to plant a Spanish-speaking congregation in the heart of Dallas-Fort Worth.